Skip to contents

 format

 an integer indicating the format type.
-If not supplied, the first line is examined to determine whether the file matches the format=1 or format=2 style (see “Details”).
+If not supplied, the first line is examined to make a guess as to the format (see “Details”).

 encoding